icure/icure-react-native-cryptography/README.md

 // ...

 /*
- * Since React-Native don't have it's own implementation of LocalStorage,
+ * Since React-Native doesn't have its own implementation of LocalStorage,
  * we have to provide a custom implementation to the iCure Medtech SDK through AnonymousMedTechApi or MedTechApi.
- * I'd recommend to use the @react-native-async-storage/async-storage package.
+ * We recommend you to use the @react-native-async-storage/async-storage package.
 */
 export class AsyncStorageImpl implements StorageFacade<string> {